nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of employees and potential hires
+* Has a need to manage a significant number of employees and potential hires.
-* has a need to match potential hires with available job openings
+* Has a need to match potential hires with available job openings.
-* has a need to find details about an employee or potential hire quickly
+* Has a need to find details about an employee or potential hire quickly.
-* has a need to search for employees or potential hires with relevant details
+* Has a need to search for employees or potential hires with relevant details.
-* forgets commands and requires a list of commands to use the application
+* Forgets commands and requires a list of commands to use the application.
-* prefer desktop applications over other types
+* Prefer desktop applications over other types.
-* can type fast
+* Can type fast.
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps.

 **Value proposition**:
-* manage a significant number of employees and potential hires faster than a typical mouse/_GUI_ driven app
+* Manage a significant number of employees and potential hires faster than a typical mouse/_GUI_ driven app.
-* find details about an employee or potential hire faster than a spreadsheet
+* Find details about an employee or potential hire faster than a spreadsheet.
-* matches potential hires with available job openings faster than a spreadsheet
+* Matches potential hires with available job openings faster than a spreadsheet.
-* for organizations seeking to manage employees and potential hires, our application offers a more specialized solution than an address book application
+* For organizations seeking to manage employees and potential hires, our application offers a more specialized solution than an address book application.

 ### User stories